Purchasing School Meals

 For faster processing, apply online!

-If a paper application is filled out, it can be returned to any MCPS school or returned directly to the Division of Food and Nutrition Services in person or via U.S. Mail for processing.
+A paper application may be completed and returned to any MCPS school or returned directly to the Division of Food and Nutrition Services in person or via U.S. Mail for processing.

 The information provided online or via paper application is entered into a meal application system and an Action-Taken Notice is printed and mailed to the address of record for the student.
-This notifies the families/ households of their eligibility status.
+This notifies the family/ household of their eligibility status.
 Please keep this important document for your records and use throughout the school year.

 Division of Food and Nutrition Services